Network-Level Prompt and Trait Leakage in Local Research Agents: Ontology-aware Behavioral Leakage Score

 \textbf{SBERT score}, computed as cosine similarity between sentence embeddings~\cite{reimers2019sentence}, captures high-level semantic alignment but suffers from paraphrastic inflation.
 It misleadingly assigns high scores to verbose, generic, or loosely related prompts \cite{steck2024cosine,you2025semantics}, overlooking task-specific behavior or intent.

-\textbf{LLM-as-Judge} methods leverage LLMs (e.g., GPT-4) to rate similarity through natural language instructions.
+\textbf{LLM-as-Judge} methods leverage LLMs to rate similarity through natural language instructions.
 While more tolerant to paraphrase and flexible, they are prompt-sensitive and often lack interpretability \cite{razavi2025benchmarking,lee2024one}, producing scalar scores without indicating which semantic elements were preserved or lost.

 These shortcomings are evident in practice.
 For example, rephrasing ``Compare Italy and Spain’s digital nomad visas'' as ``How do work visas differ across southern Europe?'' yields low cosine similarity, yet the agent navigates to similar government portals and retrieves overlapping content.
-From a privacy standpoint, this is a successful reconstruction---yet traditional metrics fail to capture it.
+From a privacy standpoint, this is a successful reconstruction, yet traditional metrics fail to capture it.